rvadalamudi/ruby_programing/README.txt

-I am Rajeev Vadal and this is my attempt to learn Ruby
+I am Rajeev Vadalamudi and this is my attempt to learn Ruby